freekrai/jolt/README.md

 The classes extend our abstract Jolt_Controller class and already grab the $app variable as a class member, you can then store your code in controller classes seperately from the main index.php file, this can help make larger applications cleaner and neater.

+Using a controller class, the function that gets called would still contain the variables that you pass, so in the above example, we passed $name as a variable, and the my_name function inside the Greetings class received it.

 ### Middleware
 Helper function called during routing, handy for taking care of database connections, etc.